Update: October 19, 2020

 So, ask a few key questions while you have them on the phone before you take on the job.

-Otherwise, you schedule them in, they come over and you figure out that may not be what they needed.
+Otherwise, you schedule them in, and you find out that may not be what they needed.

 Then, you’ve wasted their time and yours.

-If the zipper slide is broken, they can go to JoAnn’s and buy a new one.
+If the zipper slide is broken, they can go to JoAnn Fabrics or their local fabric store and buy a new one.
 They can also buy them online.

 The customer can do the replacement themselves and it saves them alot of money and you alot of time.
-But, if your customer doesn’t want to replace the slide, you could do that for a small fee.
+But, if your customer doesn’t want to replace the slide themselves, you could do that for a small fee.

-I’ve found that my customers really appreciate the honesty and the fact that they didn’t have to replace a zipper (which is much more costly than replacing the slide).
+I’ve found that my customers really appreciate the honesty and the fact that they didn’t have to replace an entire zipper (which is much more costly than replacing the slide).
 I find they’ll come back to you in the future for other alterations and they’ll recommend you to others.
 Win-win!

 But, let’s say that the customer really does need a new zipper.
 Maybe the zipper is missing a few teeth or the zipper tape is worn out, or it just doesn’t zip.